marcpage/libernet/notes.md

 * List of pending transactions which not only include new pending transactions but also pending transactions not in the reach.
 * List of cancelation requests for pending transactions.

+The *income* and *outgo* fields of identities in the *balances* field are used to determine how much you can trust this identity.
+For instance, if there are thousands of income transactions and the *last* is prett recent, you can probably trust that the Karma they have sent you is not a double spend.

 The transaction block description is about 200 bytes plus about 600 bytes per single sender/receiver transaction.
 ```
 {